 In this piece, our team at SparkAmplify will provide a detailed look at the present and future of AR devices based on our analysis of the latest AR trends globally.
 Here is a quick overview:

 As popularized by VR headset pioneer Oculus VR, virtual reality has been most widely known for its use in the video game industry.
 However, over the years, industry efforts are shifting towards augmented reality as the technology has expanded to be utilized in industries ranging from business and construction to healthcare and travel.
 Now, augmented reality is more commonly seen since innovators are finding new ways to implement AR to increase efficiency and productivity in daily tasks.

 On a small scale, the selfie filters that add freckles or glasses as seen on Instagram and Snapchat are a form of augmented reality.
-AR has also been utilized by IKEA to see how furniture would fit into spaces.
-Vxchange predicts that we’ll see augmented reality making breakthroughs and trends in smartglasses, sporting events, classrooms, healthcare, cars, and workouts, as well as growth in mobile AR through 5G.
+AR has also been utilized by furniture brands like IKEA to see how furniture would fit into spaces.
+Vxchange predicts that we’ll see augmented reality making breakthroughs in smartglasses, sporting events, classrooms, healthcare, as well as growth in mobile AR through 5G.
 The most exciting of these trends is the potential for AR to be implemented into smart devices like glasses and other wearable devices.

 Leading tech giant Apple is in the works of making a pair of highly anticipated AR glasses called Apple Glass.
 We can expect that Apple Glass, glasses with augmented reality capabilities built into them, will be marketed for consumer use like its smartphones and smartwatches (2C).